AliMurtazaJaffery/Game-Show/README.md

   In some rounds, the questions will be answered by manually by entering the answer, while in other rounds the user would have to select   an option.
 * The topics would include but are not limited to science, sports, politics, gk.
 * The game will include rapid fire rounds and lucky 7 round's that would allow the user to gamble with large amounts of money. and rounds which would create chances to earn more money by gambling.
+Such rounds will include fun elements like typewritter effects,   sound effects and suspense building with screen pause functions!
 * At the end of the game, a player report will be generated and a score status of current player would be displayed.

 # Features we plan to Implement: